shy2net/nodejs-angular-starter/README.md

 ### How the API works

-The NodeJS comes with two working examples of a working api called `test` and `errorTest`, which can be viewed under `src/api/controller`.
+The NodeJS comes with three working examples of a working api called `test`, `errorTest` and `saySomething`, which can be viewed under `src/api/controller`.

 The way this template is built makes the whole code alot more readable, and easier for testing.